algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 }
 ```

-This doesn't improve the performance for the update query by a lot because it was tail-recursive, and the compiler already performed a similar optimization, but the running time on the prefix sum query roughly halved for all problem sizes:
+This doesn't improve the performance for the update query by a lot (because it was tail-recursive, and the compiler already performed a similar optimization), but the running time on the prefix sum query has roughly halved for all problem sizes:

 ![](../img/segtree-iterative.svg)

-This implementation still has some problems: we are potentially using twice as much memory as necessary, have maintain and re-compute array bounds, and we still have costly branching.
-To get rid of these problems, we need to change the approach a little bit.
+This implementation still has some problems: we are using up to twice as much memory as necessary, we have costly [branching](/hpc/pipelining/branching), and we have to maintain and re-compute array bounds on each iteration.
+To get rid of these problems, we need to change our approach a little bit.

 ### Bottom-Up Implementation